 The vulnerability as described in ISO/IEC 24772-1:2024 6.61 applies to Java.

 Some data elements of Java can be shared between concurrent objects, while other data elements cannot.
-Data elements that can be shared between concurrent objects are termed shared memory or heap memory.
+Data elements that can be shared between concurrent objects (threads) are termed shared memory or heap memory.
 All instance fields, static fields, and array elements are stored in heap memory and thus can be shared if multiple concurrent entities have access to them.
 Other data elements, such as local variables, formal method parameters, and exception handler parameters, are not shared between concurrent objects.
 As documented in ISO/IEC 24772-1:2024 6.61, data elements shared between concurrent objects must be synchronized to be accessed safely.

-Data elements that are shared between concurrent entities without the use of synchronized can have their new values cached and can experience delays in writing updates.
-Other concurrent entities reading the current shared memory will get the old value until the cache value is written.
-Java provides the primitive volatile to ensure that all changes to a variable are guaranteed to be written immediately to shared memory and thus visible to all other concurrent objects that can also be accessing the variable.
-It does not guarantee that updates to the same variable by concurrent entities cannot interleave or create completely wrong values, except for scalar types, including long and double.
+Data elements that are shared between threads without the use of synchronized can have their new values cached and can experience delays in writing updates.
+Other threads reading the current shared memory will get the old value until the cache value is written.
+Java provides the primitive volatile to ensure that all changes to a variable are guaranteed to be written immediately to shared memory and thus visible to all other threads that can also be accessing the variable.
+It does not guarantee that updates to the same variable by threads cannot interleave or create completely wrong values, except for scalar types, including long and double.

 Alternatively, cache-coherence protocols on multiprocessor architectures can serve the same purpose.
 For example, multi-word operations can be problematic since the operation could be performed as multiple separate 32-bit operations in many computers.
 In this situation, other threads can read the value after the first write of 32 bits and before further writes, the value could be incorrect.
 In addition, note that instances of classes and composite types cannot be declared volatile.